Grupo Mexico raises nearly $1 billion in rail unit IPO: sources

 The IPO will help to fund the purchase of Florida East Coast Railway, an asset it snapped up in March for $2.1 billion, according to the document seen by Reuters late on Monday.

+Inbursa, the bank owned by Mexican tycoon Carlos Slim, said on Thursday that it expects to see profit of 4.65 billion pesos ($245 million) from selling most of its 8.25 percent stake in GMexico Transportes as part of the share offering.

-Reporting by Christine Murray; editing by Diane Craft
+Reporting by Christine Murray and Michael O'Boyle.; Editing by Diane Craft & Shri Navaratnam